 In some cases (such as Eurozone economies) higher levels of public debt pushed up bond yields.
 Higher bond yields are damaging to the economy.
 It increases the cost of debt interest payments and is a reflection investors are nervous about the liquidity of government debt.
 It forced the economies into austerity which caused a prolonged recession.

-However these countries with rising bond yields were in the Euro and did not have a Central Bank to buy bonds and ensure liqudity.
+However these countries with rising bond yields were in the Euro and did not have a Central Bank to buy bonds and ensure liquidity.
 In fact in 2012, the ECB took effective action to bring down bond yields (through unlimited purchases)

 Countries with their own currency and Central Bank (e.g. UK and US) have the ability to purchase bonds and ensure liquidity.
 In the UK, the sharp rise in government debt between 2007 and 2012, led to a fall in bond yields.
 This shows that higher borrowing doesn't have to translate into higher bond yields.